TND/webpack-server-runner-plugin/README.md

     },
 ```

-Apart from our newly created `serverRunner`, we also have to include the HMR plugin and `NoErrorsPlugin` to not interrupt the HMR with broken builds:
+Apart from our newly created `serverRunner`, we also have to include the HMR plugin, and `NoErrorsPlugin` to not interrupt the HMR with broken builds:

 ```js
     plugins: [